vcampos4545/Sudoku/README.md

 # Sudoku
-Sudoku built with pygame and python
+Sudoku recreated using python and pygame

 # To run:
 python Sudoku

-# To Solve:
-press space